 Married US expats can each exclude the FEIE amount, assuming that they both have earned income and meet the IRS tests for living abroad described below.

-Expats should note that the it can only be used to exclude certain types of income however (see below for details).
+Expats should note that it can only be used to exclude certain types of income, however (see below for details).

 “If you are a U.S. citizen or a resident alien of the United States and you live abroad, you are taxed on your worldwide income.
 However, you may qualify to exclude from income up to an amount of your foreign earnings that is adjusted annually for inflation.” – the IRS

-To obtain the tax benefit of the Foreign Earned Income Exclusion, expats must file form 2555 when they file their federal tax return.
+To obtain the tax benefit of the Foreign Earned Income Exclusion, expats must file IRS Form 2555 when they file their federal tax return.
 They must also meet IRS criteria for living abroad to qualify.

 1 – They are not also claiming the Foreign Housing Exclusion or Deduction